wavefrontHQ/docs/pages/doc/csp_invite-AoA-users_tutorial.md

 When your service **is onboarded** to VMware Cloud services, all new users are invited through the VMware Cloud Services Console.

-To invite users, you must be a VMware Cloud **Organization Owner**.
+To invite users, you must have the VMware Cloud **Organization Owner** or **Organization Administrator** role.
 You can invite users to your organization and grant them access to the services associated with it - in this case, this is Operations for Applications.
 You can also track the invitations you send.
 Invitations are valid for up to seven days.
 If you have sent an invitation in error, you can revoke it.

 ## Roles to Assign

-The users you invite must hold:
+When you invite new users, you must assign them:

 * A role within the VMware Cloud organization, such as **Organization Administrator**, **Organization Owner**, or **Organization Member**.

+  Note than only if you have the **Organization Owner** role, you can assign the **Organization Owner** role to another user.

 * A role within the Operations for Applications service.

 Optionally, you can also assign a custom role created in the VMware Cloud organization.
-Custom roles are composed of different service roles.
+Custom roles are composed of different service permissions.

 ## Invite a New User and Assign Service Roles